Ease of Use

 In an email conversation with Jamie, he noted that:

 “[Our cold storage wallet] is something our customer greatly value.
 It enables new users to get up and running instantly without needing to worry about storing their own coins.”

-With each purchase you make on Solidi, you’re given a single withdrawal credit.
-This means you can send a transaction which enters the next block (which usually clears in <1 hour).
+If you buy more than £500 of Bitcoin (BTC) on Solidi, you’ll be able to make a withdrawal to an external wallet for FREE.
+This means you can send a transaction that enters the next block (which usually clears in less than 1 hour).

-If you’ve just bought bitcoin from Solidi, it is possible to batch multiple transactions while using a single withdrawal credit.
-This would allow you to send multiple ‘immediate’ transactions at once (i.e., they’d all enter the next block and clear in <1 hour).
+If you’ve just bought Bitcoin (BTC) from Solidi, it is possible to batch multiple transactions while using a single withdrawal credit.
+This would allow you to send multiple ‘immediate’ transactions at once (i.e. they’d all enter the next block and clear in <1 hour).

 Example: Sending 0.3 BTC to 3 different addresses (A, B, and C).